What Are the Best Practices for Charging Golf Cart Batteries?

 FAQs

-- Only with smart chargers that switch to float mode.
-Unplug outdated chargers after 12 hours to prevent overcharging.
+Yes, but only with smart chargers that automatically switch to float mode.
+Unplug outdated chargers after 12 hours to avoid overcharging.